Contact Us

 Becoming data-driven

-Though these transformation pilots are at the top of their game, when combined with co-pilots we see 83% of CIOs taking on a more strategic role in digital transformation.
+Across our pilots and co-pilots, we see 83% of CIOs taking on a more strategic role in digital transformation.
 So, how can more CIOs get into the pilot's seat?
 It begins with influence, especially over the CEO.
-Our study shows that many CIOs either report into the CEO or meet with them often to drive strategic change.
+Our study shows that many CIOs either report to the CEO or meet with them often to drive strategic change.

 This relationship underpins a CIO's ability to create a data-driven organization.
 In fact, 98% of CIOs agree that their companies make data-driven decisions to realize business value, while 82% agree that their CIO organization is building a company culture of data-driven decision-making.